com-lihaoyi/mill/docs/pages/9 - Contrib Modules.md

 )
 ```

-This is now supported by the `TwirlModule` (they will always be added, you don't have to list them if you override twirlAdditionalImports)
+These imports will always be added to every template.
+You don't need to list them if you override `twirlAdditionalImports`.

 #### Example
 There's an [example project](https://github.com/lihaoyi/cask/tree/master/example/twirl)